exxcellent/olingo-jpa-processor-v4/doc/integrators/DTOConcept.md

 A DTO instance is automatically transformed from/into a OData entity instance like a normal JPA entity.
 The DTO is accessible like other OData entities with a appropriate URI.

 # 2. Dependency injection
 For DTO's a limited support for dependency injection is available (see [JSR-330](https://jcp.org/en/jsr/detail?id=330) for annotations).
-Currently only single objects without ambiguous type can be handled.
 Supported is the injection of some DTO call related context objects via field injection (using @Inject).
-Automatically available are:
-* HttpServletRequest and HttpServletResponse (if called via `JPAODataGetHandler` in a servlet)
-* JPAAdapter and EntityManager (covering the current transaction)
-* JPAEdmProvider

-The injection support can be extended by custom injections (see example servlet for details).
+Available types are listed in [Dependency Injection](DependencyInjection.md).

 ```
 public static class MyAddressFactory implements ODataDTOHandler<Address> {